Skip to content

 #Frequently Asked Questions

 Yes.
-That’s the whole point of an APU.
-The integrated Radeon graphics handle 1080p gaming at medium settings for most titles.
-You won’t match dedicated GPU performance, but esports games and older titles run well.
-The Ryzen 7 8700G is the strongest option currently available.
+That’s the whole point.
+Integrated Radeon graphics handle 1080p gaming at medium settings for most titles, and esports games run well above 60 FPS.
+The 8700G is the strongest option available right now.

 If your budget allows, yes.
-The 8700G’s Radeon 780M graphics are roughly 60-80% faster than the 5600G’s Vega 7 in games.
-However, the 8700G requires a more expensive AM5 motherboard and DDR5 RAM, so the total build cost is significantly higher.
+The 8700G’s Radeon 780M is roughly 60-80% faster in games.
+The catch is that the 8700G requires an AM5 motherboard and DDR5 RAM, pushing total build cost about $200 higher.

 Yes.
-Both AM4 and AM5 motherboards have PCIe slots for dedicated graphics cards.
-When you install a discrete GPU, the system automatically switches to using it instead of the integrated graphics.
-Your APU then functions as a regular CPU.
+Both AM4 and AM5 motherboards have PCIe slots.
+Once you install a discrete GPU, the system switches to it automatically and your APU becomes a regular CPU.
+It’s the cleanest upgrade path in PC building since nothing else needs to change.

-Intel processors have integrated graphics (Intel UHD or Intel Arc), but they perform significantly worse than AMD’s Radeon integrated graphics in games.
-For APU gaming specifically, AMD is the clear choice.
-Intel’s integrated graphics work fine for desktop use and video playback but not for gaming.
+No. Intel UHD and Intel Arc integrated graphics perform significantly worse than AMD’s Radeon in games.
+AMD is the clear choice for APU gaming.
+Intel’s integrated graphics handle desktop use and video playback fine, but they can’t run modern games at playable frame rates.